Zequez/logseq-vault/pages/Web Weaving Club.md

 	- A plan is a set of steps; you commit to as many steps you want.
 	- DONE First is step is to write about Web Weaving Club
 	- DONE Second step is to choose a next step
-	- Design Invitation Card for Web Weaving Club
+	- Design invitation for Web Weaving Club
 		- Hello village!
 I'm at the intersection of Archiarchy and Web Development and I'm taking a stand for Web Weaving Club to exist.
 At Web Weaving Club we both build the web (as in the Internet web), and we also weave each other by sharing information.
 		- There is no scheduled meeting for Web Weaving Club yet.
 		- You can visit the website here and sign up.
 After signing up you will have access to the Web Weaving Club dashboard where you will see all other members.
 During Web Weaving Club meetings you can propose to add information-protocol prompts for all members to share and then display at the club dashboard.